Home»Cloud Migration»How to Migrate Google Workspace Data After an Employee Leaves

 Migrate from Gmail to Google Workspace

-You can use Google Workspace data migration service to transfer emails between Gmail accounts.
+You can use a data migration service built in Google Workspace to transfer emails to another account.
 You must be signed in as a super administrator to do this.
 Also, you need access to the Gmail account of the employee whose data you have to migrate.

-5. Set the migration start date.
+4. Set the migration start date.
 Then choose whether or not to migrate deleted and junk emails.
 You can also choose to exclude the specified folders from the migration.
-Click Select users.
+Click Select Users.

-7. After signing in and authorizing data migration, you will be taken back to the Migration Configuration page.
-There, you will need to enter the email of the recipient account where you want to move the data.
+6. After signing in and authorizing your Google Workspace data migration, you will be taken back to the Migration Configuration page.
+There, to let Google Workspace to transfer email to another user, you will need to enter the email of the recipient account where you want to move the data.

 You can pause Gmail recovery and monitor the progress of migration by hovering over the status column.